-The 2020 U.S. presidential election has resulted in changes in federal policy with significant impacts on the legal and regulatory framework affecting the mortgage industry.
+The 2020 U.S. presidential election has resulted in changes in federal policy with significant impacts on the legal and regulatory framework affecting the mortgage industry, and future U.S. presidential elections may have similarly significant effects.
 These changes, including personnel changes at the applicable regulatory agencies, may alter the nature and scope of oversight affecting the mortgage finance industry generally and Fannie Mae in particular.
 The nature, timing and economic and political effects of potential changes affecting Fannie Mae and the mortgage industry generally remain uncertain and it is possible that such uncertainty may adversely affect the performance and market value of the Notes.